Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Adaptability is key to success.
-Victoria Ransom, co-founder of Wildfire Interactive, said it best: "Even if you don't have the perfect idea to begin with, you can likely adapt".
-This is true in almost any endeavor; adjusting our plans and expectations to fit reality is how we make progress.
+Tom Kelley said it best: "Fail often so you can succeed sooner".
+Trying, failing and trying again is a successful way to reach your goals.
+It's important to remember that mistakes are part of the learning process and will help you find out what works and what doesn't.
+By failing often, you'll gain important insights and be able to make adjustments to achieve success.

 <!-- </quote> -->